xjp99v5/BP-neural-network/README.md

 # BPNN with C++ language
-This project is aimed at developing basic BPNN using C++ to fit a linear function with twp variables.
+This project is aimed at developing basic BPNN using C++ to fit a linear function with two variables.
-You can download it under apach license while in your own projects.
+You can download it under apach license while developing your own projects.